mkvenkatesh/finiteheap.com/_posts/2020-10-10-sqlserver-rds-transactional-push-replication-alias.markdown

 See the difference?
 The server name inside the single quotes in the error above is *empty* in my case compared to the screenshot.

-Hmm, the error is not that different so I went ahead and followed the resolution which was in the blog.
-The resolution is that we can't use RDS **cname** when setting up the subscriber.
-Instead the computer name of the RDS instance has to be used in subscriber connection properties.
+The error I got is not that different from the original so I went ahead and followed the resolution which was in the blog.
+The resolution to the problem was that we can't use RDS **cname** when setting up the subscriber.
+Instead, the computer name of the RDS instance has to be used in subscriber connection properties.

 In the AWS blog post, the server name was conveniently returned from the error message, but not in my case.
 You can get the computer name of RDS instance by